bou-samra/Histogram-Ada-version/README.md

 ## Todo
 * Need to use SDL2 to implement internal plotting routine.
-* Logical bugs still exit, and so this is very much still a work in progress.
+* pretty sure bugs have been ironed out.

 ## Author(s)
 Jason Bou-Samra